-i) Skateboards, roller blades, roller skates, hoover boards, and similar wheeled devices are prohibited on campus.
-Additionally, skateboards and other wheeled items may not be ridden on railings, curbs, benches, or any such fixtures that may be damaged by these activities, and individuals may be liable for damage to college property caused by these activities.
-Non-motorized bicycles are permitted but must be stored in a bike rack on campus.
+- i) Use of skateboards, roller blades, roller skates, hover boards and similar wheeled devices on college property, without appropriate permission (such as for a sanctioned college event).
+This includes riding on railings, curbs, benches or any fixtures that may be damaged by these activities.
+In addition to conduct sanctions, individuals may be liable for damage to college property caused by prohibited activities.
+Threats or Harm - ii) Intentionally or recklessly causing or threatening physical harm or endangering the health or safety of any person.
+Can include written or verbal conduct, implied threats, or acts that cause a reasonable fear of harm.

-j) Threats or Harm

-i) Intentionally or recklessly causing or threatening physical harm or endangering the health or safety of any person.
-Can include written or verbal conduct, implied threats, or acts that reasonable fear of harm.

-k) Bullying/Cyberbullying
+j) Bullying/Cyberbullying